Tourist attractions in Dubai: Madinat Jumeirah

 Madinat Jumeirah is a luxurious 5 star resort spreading across over 40 hectares of landscapes and gardens.
 It is designed to resemble a traditional Arabian town.
-The resort comprises three boutique hotels (Jumeirah Al Naseem, Al Qasr and Mina A'Salam) and a courtyard of 29 summer houses called Dar Al Masyaf.
+The resort comprises three boutique hotels (Jumeirah Al Naseem, Al Qasr, and Mina A'Salam) and a courtyard of 29 summer houses called 'Dar Al Masyaf'.
 The resort has over 40 restaurants and bars.
 Abra tour takes the customers to move around in Madinat Jumeirah.
 This tour is not free of cost and available every 20 minutes.

 Hotels

 Since many of the people in Dubai are tourists and not permanent residents, there are plenty of intriguing hotels built to house these temporary residents.

-Some of these have become iconic symbols of the emirate, such as the Burj Al Arab.
-The Burj Al Arab standing at 321 m (1,050 ft), is the second tallest building in the world used exclusively as a hotel.
-It has become a symbol of Dubai designed architecturally to caricature the sail of a boat.
+Some of these hotels have become iconic symbols of the emirate, such as the Burj Al Arab.
+The Burj Al Arab standing at 321 m (1,050 ft), is the second tallest building in the world is used exclusively as a hotel.
+It has become a symbol of Dubai, designed architecturally to caricature the sail of a boat.
 It is built on a man-made island and is connected to the mainland by a bridge.
 The hotel's many breathtaking restaurants and expensive suites make it suitable of its label, "The worlds only seven-star property".

+Madame Tussauds Dubai

+Madame Tussauds Dubai is a wax museum and tourist attraction location on Bluewaters Island in Dubai.

+It opened in September 2021.
+It is the first Tussauds museum in the Middle East and twenty-fifth worldwide.
+The wax figures are featured in a range of themed settings such as of Music Party, Fashion, Leaders, Bollywood, Film, Sport, and Media.
+It features over 90 wax models, including political and entertainment figures such Miley Cyrus, Shahrukh Khan, Kareena Kapoor, Maya Diab, Justin Bieber, Chris Hemsworth, David Beckham, Victoria Beckham, Hrithik Roshan, Deepika Padukone, Nancy Ajram, Taylor Swift, Vin Diesel, Priyanka Chopra, Varun Dhawan, Balqees Ahmed Fathi, Amna Al Haddad, and Mohamed Salah.

 The View at The Palm

 The View at The Palm is a 360-degree observation deck that is 52-storeys high.
-The deck is located at the top of The Palm Tower, rising 240 meters high.
+The deck is located at the top of The Palm Tower, rising to 240 meters high.
 The View observation deck was developed by Nakheel Properties and opened on April 7, 2021.
-The View at The Palm overlooks Palm Jumeirah, the persian Gulf, and the Dubai skyline, along with an interactive experience displaying insights about the making of Palm Jumeirah.
+The View at The Palm overlooks Palm Jumeirah, the Persian Gulf, and the Dubai skyline, along with an interactive experience displaying insights about the making of Palm Jumeirah.
 The View is accessible from the top of Nakheel Mall through level two of the Palm Tower, which also serves as the lobby of The View Palm.
 The tourist attraction hosts Starbucks Café, The View Exhibition, an interactive aquarium tunnel, and a gift shop.

 Ferrari World Abu Dhabi

-The first Ferrari-branded theme park in the world and features Formula Rossa, the world's fastest roller coaster.
+The first Ferrari-branded theme park in the world features Formula Rossa, the world's fastest roller coaster.
 The foundation stone for the park was laid on 3 November 2007.
-It is located on the Yas Island, Abu Dhabi.
+It is located on the Yas Island, Abu Dhabi, UAE.
 It is the largest indoor theme park in the world.